Termite Baiting Process-Overview

 Termites are not drawn to the bait monitors from a distance.
 Yes, you will find roach, ant, and even rodent bait that is designed to attract the target pest to the bait, but not for termites.
 As of yet there is not a bait on the market that attracts termites.
 However, because termites randomly forage in the ground around their colony in search for food, they will eventually forage at almost every point in the soil around their colony.
 Placement of bait monitors is an important step.
 We know enough about their behavior to know where they are most likely to travel.

-- The first thing to do in the termite bait installation is to place stations in the ground that contain wood or an inspection cartridge that serve as monitoring tools.
+- The first thing to do in the termite bait installation is to place stations in the ground of suspected termite activity.
+The bait stations need to contain wood or an inspection cartridge that serve as a lure and/or monitoring tool.

-For this reason, monitoring and inspecting your bait stations or having them monitored is critical.
+Monitoring and inspecting your bait stations or having them monitored is critical if using the prebait method.
 It is possible for a homeowner to install and maintain an in-ground bait system.
 However, you should understand that you will need to commit yourself to regular monitoring throughout the first year and at least every three months after that.
 In research conducted in the southern states, it sometimes took 1-5 months for termites to find the bait stations.
 In the northern states, the bait stations may not be found by the termites for a year or more.
 Bait stations may be more likely to be found by termites in the spring when foraging is the most active.

 - After the termite bait (toxicant) has been placed, you continue to inspect the bait stations on the recommended schedule.
 After no more evidence of feeding is seen, it is assumed that the colony has been eliminated, and the bait is once again replaced with the untreated monitoring devices.